 John Gabrieli, the Grover Hermann Professor in Health Sciences and Technology and Professor of Brain and Cognitive Sciences, director of the Athinoula A. Martinos Imaging Center, and a member of the McGovern Institute, serves as the director of MITili.

 Parag Pathak, the Jane Berkowitz Carlton and Dennis William Carlton Professor of Microeconomics, and Director of the MIT School Effectiveness and Inequality Initiative, and Faculty Research Associate at the National Bureau of Economic Research serves as the deputy director of MITili.

 MIT ili is guided by a faculty advisory committee that works closely with the deans for undergraduate education and graduate education, and collaborates with faculty, students, and staff across the five schools at MIT.
-The Office of Digital Learning helps serve the initiative’s administrative needs.
+MIT Open Learning helps serve the initiative’s administrative needs.